pacha/cels/README.md

   - TWO
 ```

+`_get()` takes as parameter the path of the value in the input document that
+you want to use (using the same dot notation than with `link`) and returns such
+a value.

 ### Patching dictionaries that are nested in lists

 If you need to modify a dictionary within a list, you can utilize the `patch`